-3. Does your medical school have regular coverage of issues related to planetary health and/or sustainable healthcare in university update communications?
+3. Does your medical school have regular coverage of issues related to planetary health and d/or sustainable healthcare in university update communications?

-- Yes, all students regularly receive communication updates dedicated to planetary health and/or sustainable healthcare. - Yes, planetary health and/or sustainable healthcare topics are sometimes included in communication updates. - Students do not regularly receive communications about planetary health or sustainable healthcare.
+- Yes, all students regularly receive communication updates dedicated to planetary health and/or sustainable healthcare. - Yes, planetary health and/or sustainable healthcare topics are sometimes included in communication updates. - O Students do not receive communications about planetary health or sustainable healthcare.

 Score explanation: No such communication exists at Geisel or at DHMC, and the undergraduates are the Sustainability Office's target audience.
-The Sustainability Council at DHMC may provide these communications in the future.
-Students join that group based on interest level.
+MS4SF has discussed compiling updates to add to our school's monthly wellness letter, but no such communication has been distributed yet.

-- 4. Does the institution or main affiliated hospital trust engage in professional education activities targeting individuals post graduation with the aim of ensuring their knowledge and skills in planetary health and sustainable healthcare remain up to date during their professional career? - Yes, the institution or main affiliated hospital trust offers multiple in-person or online courses relating to planetary health and/or sustainable healthcare for post-graduate providers, including at least one with a primary focus of planetary health. - Yes, the institution or main affiliated hospital trust offers one course relating to planetary health and/or sustainable healthcare for post-graduate providers - 0 There are no such accessible courses for post-graduate providers
+4. Does the institution or main affiliated hospital trust engage in professional education activities targeting individuals post graduation with the aim of ensuring their knowledge and skills in planetary health and sustainable healthcare remain up to date during their professional career?

+- Yes, the institution or main affiliated hospital trust offers multiple in-person or online courses relating to planetary health and/or sustainable healthcare for post-graduate providers, including at least one with a primary focus of planetary health. - Yes, the institution or main affiliated hospital trust offers one course relating to planetary health and/or sustainable healthcare for post-graduate providers - There are no such accessible courses for post-graduate providers